 On April 28, 2020, the Compensation Committee issued a long-term incentive award of \$1.1 million to an executive officer that vests in equal, annual tranches over three years.
 At the time of vesting, each tranche was paid in cash.
 On March 18, 2021, the Compensation Committee issued a long-term incentive award of \$1.0 million to an executive officer that vests in equal, annual tranches over three years.
 On March 18, 2021, we issued a \$50,000 award to each of our three independent Board members.
 On April 1, 2021, we issued a \$50,000 award to a newly appointed independent Board member.
 These awards vest one year from the date of grant and were paid in cash upon vesting.
 On April 26, 2022, we issued a \$50,000 award to each of our four independent Board members.
 These awards vest one year from the date of grant and were paid in cash upon vesting.
+On April 26, 2022, we issued a \$50,000 award to each of our four independent Board members.
+These awards vest one year from the date of grant and were paid in cash upon vesting.
+On April 26, 2022, we issued a \$50,000 award to each of our four independent Board members.
+These awards vest one year from the date of grant and were paid in cash upon vesting.
 The Company accounts for these other long-term incentive awards as liabilities under accrued liabilities on our consolidated balance sheet.
 The vesting of these awards is subject to acceleration upon certain events, such as (i) death or disability of the recipient, (ii) certain circumstances in connection with a change of control of the Company, (iii) for executive officers, termination without cause (as defined in the agreement), and (iv) for executive officers, resignation for good reason (as defined).
 Total compensation expense related to these other long-term incentive awards was approximately \$0.4 million and \$1.0 million respectively for the years ended December 31, 2023 and 2022.
-As of December 31, 2023 and 2022 respectively there was a total of \$0.0 million and \$0.7 million of unrecognized compensation expense related to these other long-term incentive awards which is expected to be recognized over the next year.
+As of December 31, 2023 and 2022 respectively there was a total of \$0.0 million and \$0.7 million of unrecognized compensation expense relat